£40 M&S Gift Card welcome gift

 Terminal Illness Cover

 If your policy term is over 2 years, it could pay out a lump sum if you're diagnosed with a terminal illness and have a life expectancy of 12 months or less.
-This cover is not available during the last 12 months of your policy.
 Please read the for more information.

 Free life cover between exchange and completion